kedgeproject/kedge/docs/file-reference.md

 |----------|--------------|--------|
 | object   | yes          | Data contains the configuration data.
 Each key must be a valid DNS_SUBDOMAIN with an optional leading dot. |

-A `configMap` is created out of this configuration.
+A `configMapObject` is created out of this configuration.

 ### Kubernetes extension

-> Example extending `configMaps` with Kubernetes ConfigMap Spec
+> Example extending `configMapObjects` with Kubernetes ConfigMap Spec

 ```yaml
 name: database